madioSane/VARIMA-Model/README.md

 # VARIMA-Model
-# TEsting to see if this updates
+//TEsting to see if this updates
+//This is done on the unicorn branch or at least it should be